BioDWH2/BioDWH2/doc/usage.md

 ## Creating a workspace

-> Please note: The following commands refer to the BioDWH2 executable as `BioDWH2.jar` for simplicity.
+> :warning: **Please note**: The following commands refer to the BioDWH2 executable as `BioDWH2.jar` for simplicity.
 The file name of the release downloads is versioned such as `BioDWH2-v0.1.7.jar`.

 The first step is to create a blank workspace in a new location using the `-c` or `--create` command line parameter.